Sow & Grow: Greens

 21 June 2018

-In most parts of the country you can now enjoy growing delicious winter vegetables, and as the new season sets in it’s time to roll up your sleeves as you add gorgeous greens to your veggie patch mix.
+In most parts of the country you can now enjoy growing delicious winter vegetables, and as the new season sets in it’s time to roll up your sleeves as you add gorgeous greens to your veggie patch.

-Loaded with vitamins and minerals, greens are bona fide nutrition boosters, providing an excellent source of fibre, protein and all-important vitamins A, C, E and K. With many cool season vegetables ideally suited to growing when temperatures are between 10 and 20 degrees, now is as good a time as any to expand your veggie garden.
+Loaded with vitamins and minerals, greens are bona fide nutrition boosters, providing an excellent source of fibre, protein and all-important vitamins A, C, E and K. With many cool season vegetables ideally suited to growing when temperatures are between 10 and 20 degrees, now is as good a time as any to expand your home-grown repertoire.